the-teachingRSE-project/competencies/competencies.md

 would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern, software-enabled research. -->

-While this community paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, since most research involves some amount of data management, processing and visualisation.
+While this community paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena and deRSE24 in Würzburg, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research such as research data.
-At the same time, funding bodies and computing infrastructure providers prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
+For example, this is especially important given that much research involves some amount of data management, processing and visualisation, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
 In particular, funding agencies and research managers will find the discussion in this paper valuable in order to discover where RSEs see their place in the existing landscape of scientific domains